sf105/sttp-book/_chapters/model-based-testing.md

 </table>
 {% include example-end.html %}

+<iframe width="560" height="315" src="https://www.youtube.com/embed/1u1qfJ2IrpU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Testing
+### Testing decision tables

 Using the decision tables we can derive tests, such that we test whether the expected logic is implemented correctly.
 There are multiple ways to derive tests for a decision table:

-- All explicit variants: derive one test case for each column.
+- **All explicit variants:** Derive one test case for each column.
 The amount of tests is the amount of columns in the decision table.
-- All possible variants: derive a test case for each possible combination of condition values.
+- **All possible variants:** Derive a test case for each possible combination of condition values.
 For $$N$$ conditions this leads to $$2^N$$ test cases.
 Often, this approach is unrealistic because of the exponential relation between the number of conditions and the number of test cases.
-- Every unique outcome / All decisions: One test case for each unique outcome or action.
+- **Every unique outcome / All decisions:** One test case for each unique outcome or action.
 The amount of tests depends on the actions in the decision table.
-- Each condition T/F: Make sure that each conditions is true and false at least once in the test suite.
+- **Each condition T/F:** Make sure that each conditions is true and false at least once in the test suite.
 This often results in two tests: All conditions true and all conditions false.

 #### MC/DC

 One more way to derive test cases from a decision table is by using Modified Condition / Decision Coverage (MC/DC).
 This is a combination of the last two ways of deriving tests shown above.

+We have already discussed MC/DC in the Structural-Based Testing chapter.
 MC/DC has the two characteristics of All devisions and Each condition T/F with an additional characteristic that makes MC/DC special:

 1. Each condition is at least once true and once false in the test suite